 Stern School of Business, New York University (NYU)

-NYU Stern offers two STEM-designated MBA degree programs, which reflects the integration of technology and analytics into the MBA curriculum.
-Students can choose between the two-year Full-time MBA and the focused one-year Andre Koo Technology and Entrepreneurship MBA.
-Students can opt to select specializations from a list of over 20, ranging from strategy to fintech to digital marketing to sustainable business and innovation.
+NYU Stern offers two STEM designated MBA programs, which strongly integrate technology and analytics into the MBA curriculum.
+Students can choose between the two-year full-time STEM MBA and the focused one-year Andre Koo Technology and Entrepreneurship MBA.
+They also have the choice of more than 20 specializations, ranging from strategy and fintech to digital marketing and sustainable business and innovation.
 The full-time STEM MBA cost at Stern is around $158,000.

 Simon Business School, University of Rochester

-The only business school with a STEM-designated option for every specialization, the Simon Business school has a long-standing reputation for excellence in math-reliant subjects.
-The economist ranks Simon 3rd in the USA in terms of ROI based on percentage increase on pre-MBA salary.
+The only business school with a STEM-designated option for every one of its specializations, the Simon Business School has a long-standing reputation for excellence in math-reliant subjects.
+The economist ranks Simon third in the USA in terms of ROI, based on percentage increase on pre-MBA salary.

 Sloan School of Management, Massachusetts Institute of Technology (MIT)